effiemanyos/ms2-produck/README.md

 >(*) Not fully functional at the moment

-### **Future Iterations**
+### **Future Additions**

-These are some of the features that still need to be implemented to have a fully working website as required by the owner:
+These are some of the features that still need to be implemented to have a fully working platform as required by the owners:

-**Home *"Page"*:**
-- Welcome Video or Hero Video
-- Featured In or Partners Section
-- Key Figures Section
-- Instagram Feed Section
-- Clients Section

-**About *"Page"*:**
-- Side Projects Section
-- Volunteering Section

-**Services *"Page"*:**
-- Entrepreneurship Section
-- Recommended Partners Section
-- Case Studies Section

-**Training *"Page"*:**
-- Live Workshops Section
-- Online Webinars Section
-- Online Courses Section
-- 1:1 & Group Sessions Section
-- Podcast & YouTube Section
-- Blog & Newsletter Section
-- Virtual Meetups Section

-**Resources *"Page"*:**
-- Books & eBooks Section
-- Blogs & Newsletters Section
-- Podcasts & Clubhouse Section
-- PPL/SM/YT Channels Section
+- XXXX
-- Free/Cheap Tools Section
+- XXXX
-- Other Resources Section
+- XXXX

-**Join Us *"Page"*:**
-- Memberships (Plans & Pricing) Section
-- Join Huasi Section
+- XXXX
-- Join NetCork Section
+- XXXX
-- P&C (Partnerships & Collaborations) Section

-**Contact *"Page"*:**
-- Calendly Integration ("Book a Call" or "Request Free Consultation")

-**Other Features:**
-- Blog
+- XXXX
-- Chatbot
+- XXXX
-- Pop Up Lead Magnet & Form
-- Login/Logout (Navigation Bar)
+- XXXX
-- Restricted Access (Memership Plans)
-- Membership Payment (Monthly & Annually)
-- Functional Forms (Contact & Newsletter)
-- Registration Forms (Events, Courses, Workshops...)
-- Newsletter Long Form
+- XXXX
-- News & Upcoming Events
-- Link Forms to Webserver (Data Collection)
-- GDPR Compliance Cookies Policy
-- Search (Website Content)
+- XXXX
-- Store (Merchandising)
+- XXXX

-Eventually, integrations or links to tools like Notion, Miro, Trello, Eventbrite, Slack, Google Calendar, Teachable might be included in the website.
+Eventually, integrations or links to tools like Notion, Miro, Trello, Eventbrite, Slack, Google Calendar, Calendly, Teachable might be included in the website for better user experience.

 [Back to Content](#content)